Halo-Lab/kickin/README.md

 ### Images

 Starter includes `image` shortcode.
-Use it if you want include image to HTML (either raster, or vector(SVG) one).
+Use it if you want to include image to HTML (either raster, or vector(SVG) one).

 > Info about shortcodes and how to use it in JavaScript templates [here](https://www.11ty.dev/docs/shortcodes/).